 Credential Rotation

-A Credential issued token has a unique ID, if a new token is generated for a Credential, the Credential gets rotated and its older token automatically becomes invalid and can no longer be used for authentication.
-To rotate a Credential you can use the octeliumctl create cred
+Tokens issued by a Credential have a unique ID.
+If a new token is generated for a Credential, the Credential is rotated and its older token automatically becomes invalid and can no longer be used for authentication.
+To rotate a Credential, you can use the octeliumctl create cred

 command with the --rotate